-Opened in 1997 to celebrate the 1,200th anniversary of the foundation of Kyoto (Heian-kyo) as the capital of Japan, the 15-story, glass-plated gray monolith, designed by Hiroshi Hara, certainly has its critics.
+Opened in 1997 to celebrate the 1,200th anniversary of the foundation of Kyoto (Heian-kyo) as the capital of Japan, the 15-story, glass-plated gray monolith, was designed by Hiroshi Hara.

 Kyoto receives nearly 50 million tourists a year, 99% of them domestic, Japanese visitors on day-trips, and it certainly would seem a huge station is necessary to deal with them all and compared with Nagoya Station or Tokyo Station, Kyoto Eki does not have a packed, rushed feel due to its size.

 Hara's ambitious design replaced an ugly 1950's concrete building, after the quaint, though aging Renaissance style structure, built in 1914 had burnt down in 1952.
 This in turn had superseded the original 1878 Meiji-era Kyoto Station.

 Kyoto Station's stats are impressive - it comprises a huge 60 meter tall atrium, measures 470 meters from east to west, with a total floor space of 238,000 square meters.
 The Kyoto Station's building includes a department store, the Granvia Hotel, a theater, exhibition space, a museum as well as numerous shops and restaurants.
 The Sky Garden on the top 15th floor is a pleasant roof garden with incredible views of the city.
 Directly outside the station is Kyoto Tower, which is illuminated at night.

 The Kyoto Eki Museum is on the 7th floor of Kyoto Station and is part of the Isetan Department Store.